Apply for a grant

 We are well connected with the biggest names in research in our field; with key hospitals, research establishments, scientists and medical professionals.
 We keep up a dialogue with other top bodies to maximise impact and avoid duplication of research.
 We are transparent and accountable, and are happy to provide details or exactly how research projects spent the money you gave us.

 The purpose of these awards is to provide support for a time-limited project designed to answer a single question or a small group of related questions.
-Such questions must be directed towards furthering our understanding of CGD and/or developing effective treatments for the condition and that fit within the priority areas.
-Support is provided for up to two years.
+Such questions must be directed towards furthering our understanding of CGD and/or developing effective treatments for the condition that fit within the priority areas.

 Important notes for applicants